Web-Based Instruction

 PNS Highlights Video Screencasts

-New: Narrated synopses (screencasts) highlighting the carnivore Peripheral Nervous System are presented as QuickTime video clips.
+Narrated synopses (screencasts) highlighting the carnivore Peripheral Nervous System are presented as streaming video clips (800 x 600px .mp4).
 The video topics are: PNS vs CNS divisions of the nervous system; Neuron and Neurohistology background information; Spinal Nerves; Cranial Nerves; and Autonomic Nervous System.

 Vestibular Animations

-New: Animations depict balanced vestibular nerve input and vestibular nerve imbalances produced by head aceleration and destructive lesions.
-Explanations of vestibular reflexes and the vestibular syndrome are included as background information.
+Animations depict balanced vestibular nerve input and vestibular nerve imbalances produced by either head acceleration or destructive lesions.
+Explanations of vestibular reflexes and the clinical vestibular syndrome are included as background information.